Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Rara Lake Trek

 Rara Lake Trek is a 12-14-day journey in Nepal's far west, crossing the Rara National Park to reach the astonishing Rara Lake.
-At 2,980 meters above sea level, this is the largest and deepest freshwater lake of Nepal.
-It is a unique journey because it crosses six climate zones and meets forests of pine, oak and rhododendron trees to alpine meadows where yaks and blue sheep can be found.
+At 2,980 meters above sea level, this is the largest and deepest freshwater lake in Nepal.
+It is a unique journey because it crosses six climate zones and meets forests of pine, oak, and rhododendron trees to alpine meadows where yaks and blue sheep can be found.

-The journey starts with Kathmandu flights to Nepalgunj and further to Jumla and then proceeds with the journey through the ancient villages like Chere Chaur and Sinja Valley which was the former capital of Khasa Kingdom.
-Here you can discover the Tibetan Buddhist culture, ancient forts and temples and mingle with the local communities such as Royal Thakuris and Khasas.
+The journey starts with Kathmandu flights to Nepalgunj and further to Jumla, and then proceeds with the journey through the ancient villages like Chere Chaur and Sinja Valley, which was the former capital of the Khasa Kingdom.
+Here you can discover the Tibetan Buddhist culture, ancient forts and temples, and mingle with the local communities such as the Royal Thakuris and Khasas.
 The other hike that offers scenic mountain scenery is the hike through the Jaljala Pass (3,580 meters).
-The lake is surrounded by calm blue water that offers a view of Kanjiroba Himal and other peaks surrounding it.
-The calm blue water at the lake reflects views of Kanjiroba Himal and other surrounding peaks.
-It is also a good trekking option for beginners and family trekkers as no prior experiences are required, and the peaceful, Off-Beaten-Path Trek In Nepal will surely provide a real touch of nature and culture.

 Diverse Local Encounters

 Making remote journeys essentially means making a real connection with very few people who see tourists.
 In those far-away villages, children run out of the houses to wave at you, for meeting a foreigner still excites them.
 Families invite you to drink tea and share untold stories of mountain life with you.
-You actually get to see life as it really is, not the tourist's version but bread and butter life.
+You actually get to see life as it really is, not the tourist's version, but bread-and-butter life.
 Such genuine interactions take root as deep memories.

 Visiting Ancient Monasteries and Sacred Sites